 - 1. The Applicant shall identify and analyse physical, chemical and biological disruptions of the water system(s) arising from the construction and operation of the Project. - 2.
-The Applicant shall predict, quantify and assess any water quality impacts arising from the construction and operation of the Project by appropriate mathematical modelling and/or other techniques proposed by the Applicant and approved by the Director.
-The mathematical modelling requirements are set out in Appendix D1-1.
-Possible impacts due to the marine works activities, effluent discharge, thermal/cooling water and biocide, pesticide and fertilizer residual bearing discharges, overflow of sewage pumping stations and site runoff shall include changes in hydrology, flow regime, sediment erosion and deposition patterns, morphological change of seabed profile, water quality and sediment quality.
-The prediction shall include possible different construction stages or sequences of the Project.
-Affected sensitive receivers shall be identified by the assessment tool with indications of degree of severity. - 3.
-The assessment shall include, but not be limited to the following: - (i) the water quality impacts of the site run-off generated during the construction stage such as the effluents generated from dewatering associated with piling and excavation activities, grouting and concrete washing and those specified in the ProPECC Practice Note 1/94; - (ii) the water quality impacts of the road runoff containing oil/grease and suspended solids during the operational stage; - (iii) the water quality impacts of surface runoff that may bear biocide, pesticide and fertilizer and their residuals during the operational stage; - (iv) the water quality impacts on seawater intake points, streams, ponds, drainages and identified water sensitive receivers around the work sites. - 4.
+The Applicant shall predict, quantify and assess any water quality impacts arising from the construction and operation of the Project, but not limited to, site runoff, effluent, oil and grease, and wastewater on the water system(s) and the sensitive receivers within the study area. - 3.
+The assessment shall include, but not be limited to the following: - (i) the water quality impacts of the site run-off generated during the construction stage such as the effluents generated from dewatering associated with piling activities, grouting and concrete washing and those specified in the ProPECC Practice Note 1/94; - (ii) the water quality impacts of the runoff containing oil/grease and suspended solids and other pollutants pertaining to, or generating from the Project during the operational stage; - (iii) the water quality impacts on drainages around the work site(s); - (iv) the water quality impacts of wastewater generated including inter alia wastewater discharge from treated vehicle washwater, effluent from maintenance and repairing activities, sewage arising from workforce during construction and the staff office during operation; and - (v) the water quality impacts of fuel, oil and disinfectant fluid spillage, in particular the accidental spillage associated with storage, transfer and trans-shipment of fuel, oil and disinfectant fluid during the operation of the Project. - 4.
 The Applicant shall address water quality impacts due to the construction phase and operational phase of the Project.
-Essentially, the assessment shall address the following: - (i) collect and review background information on affected existing and planned water systems, their respective catchments and sensitive receivers which might be affected by the Project; - (ii) characterize water quality of the water systems and sensitive receivers, which might be affected by the Project based on existing best available information or through appropriate site survey and tests; - (iii) identify and analyse relevant existing and planned future activities, beneficial uses and water sensitive receivers related to the affected water system(s).
+Essentially, the assessment shall address the following: - (i) collect and review background information on affected existing and planned water systems, their respective catchments and sensitive receivers which might be affected by the Project; - (ii) characterize water quality of the water systems and sensitive receivers including Chai Wan Cargo Handling Basin, which might be affected by the Project based on existing best available information or through appropriate site survey and tests; - (iii) identify and analyse relevant existing and planned future activities, beneficial uses and water sensitive receivers related to the affected water system(s).
 The Applicant should refer to, inter alia, those developments and uses earmarked on the relevant Outline Zoning Plans, Development Permission Area Plans, Outline Development Plans and Layout Plans, and any other relevant published landuse plans;